-D.C.
-Code offenders receive an initial hearing when they are within 9 months of the parole eligibility date determined by Bureau of Prisons.
-Prisoners who apply for parole are provided with a parole release date based upon the appropriate paroling release guidelines, which are formatted in a manner that reduces disparity in release decisions and therefore promotes respect for the system.
+Prisoners who apply for parole are provided with a parole release decision based upon the appropriate paroling release guidelines, which are formatted in a manner that reduces disparity in release decisions and therefore promotes respect for the system.
+Following each hearing, the Parole Commission will issue a written decision and which informs the prisoner of the release decision and the next hearing date if applicable.

 A pre-release record review is conducted prior to each inmate's release date to determine whether the prisoner has maintained a satisfactory institution record, and met the required conditions for release.